 Diversity in the workplace has been a hot topic, and lots of people and businesses are advocating for change towards a more equal and inclusive workplace.
-Whether it’s about race, religion, gender, orientation, or any other difference between individuals, is the business world actually changing for the better to become more inclusive?
+Whether it’s about race, religion, gender, orientation, or any other difference between individuals, the business world seems to be changing for the better.
+But is it enough?

 With lots of people arguing the case for equal rights and protesting for the cause, the corporate environment has changed quite a lot in recent years.
-Companies now have equal rights and workplace discrimination policies in place to protect their employees, and many also have diversity quotas that they aim to fill when hiring new employees.
+In addition to complying with anti-discrimination laws, companies now have equal rights and workplace discrimination policies in place to further protect their employees.
+Many organisations and workplaces also have diversity quotas that they aim to fill when hiring new employees.

 But inclusion shouldn’t just be about ticking boxes; statistics show that companies actually thrive with a more diverse workforce.
 This report shows that companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national industry medians, while those in the top quartile for gender diversity are 15% more likely.